yuxin-miao/task-organization/redux-paint/README.md

 ### Features
 The web application shows a drawing canvas with Windows XP style.
 It allows user to pick up different colors through color panel, undo or redo the strokes, and save the drawing locally.
 ![Sc-paint](../documentation/sc-paint.png)

+The state management could be improved by using redux/toolkit.